lwsjs/local-web-server/README.md

 Misc
--h, --help                  Print these usage instructions --config                    Prints the stored config
+-h, --help                  Print these usage instructions --config                    Print the stored config
 ```

 From the folder you wish to serve, run: